nanih98/iamcloud/README.md

 # Files

-In the next few days I will upload the official documentation of the project and documenting well all the files to be used.
-More info: https://wordpress-iamcloud.ddns.net
+The official document of the project: https://github.com/nanih98/iamcloud/blob/master/IAMCLOUD_Daniel_Cascales.pdf All the project configuration files are in this repository.